Connecting to Apache Kafka on Heroku in a Private or Shield Space via PrivateLink

 After the Amazon VPC endpoint becomes available

-, you can obtain the URL that allows your VPC to communicate with your Apache Kafka on Heroku add-on.
+, you can obtain the URLs from the config vars that Heroku creates to allow your VPC to communicate with your Apache Kafka on Heroku cluster.

 .

-Run the following command, substituting the obtained string where indicated:
+Run the command, substituting the the string in ENDPOINT_ID_HERE

 $ heroku config --app your_app_name | grep ENDPOINT_ID_HERE

-This command displays the AWS VPC Endpoint connection URL and the corresponding connection string for your Kafka add-on.
+This command displays the AWS VPC endpoint connection URL and the corresponding connection string for your Kafka cluster.
 The connection string has the following format:

 kafka+ssl://vpc-endpoint-dns-name:10001,kafka+ssl://vpc-endpoint-dns-name:10002,kafka+ssl://vpc-endpoint-dns-name:10003

 You can now use this connection string to connect the applications in your AWS VPC to your Apache Kafka on Heroku add-on.
-Here’s an example command with accompanying output:
+Here’s an example command with the output:

 $ heroku config --app privatelink-vpc-endpoint-demo | grep 01C87AE3C05563935